The Legends of Maple World

 - Flash Step: In all four directions!

-- Gameplay and Story Integration/Gameplay and Story Segregation: Zig-zagged.
+- Gameplay and Story Integration: Zig-zagged.
 While you can leave the Mirror World anytime you want, even before finishing the storyline quests.
 However, you will appear faded and not be able to gain EXP from the monsters in Maple World until you do finish the quests.

 - Outside of their storyline quests, almost all quests will treat Zero as a singular person.
 (In FriendStory, Big Headward does refer to them as twins when he first meets them, but that's all for that.)